 Molecular and Medical Microbiology (Formerly Microbiology)

-The trillions of tiny organisms dwelling around us and within us, far too small to be visible to the naked eye, affect our lives in profound ways.
-Some are vital to the functioning of our bodies or to aspects of our economy such as food production; others cause destructive diseases in humans or in species of special importance to humans.
-Microbiologists study the structure, function and environmental importance of bacteria, yeasts and other fungi, algae, protozoa and viruses.
+Ever wonder how microorganisms effect human, animal and environmental health?
+The trillions of tiny organisms dwelling around us and within us affect our lives in profound ways.
+Some are vital to our bodies or food production; others cause destructive diseases.
+The field of microbiology contributes to biochemistry, cell biology, evolution, genetics, molecular biology, pathogenesis and physiology.
+The microbiology major prepares students for graduate studies and a variety of health-related careers.
 Advances in microbiology have had great impact in areas such as agriculture, biotechnology, ecology, medicine and veterinary science.